norku/100-days-of-code/log.md

 **Today's Progress**: Practicing Node.js events, streams and modules.
 Also tried to learn to use Github.
 Started to gain more knowledge about Asyncronous JavaScript, will continue and finish that part tomorrow.

 **Thoughts**: Not a very exciting few days but it's ok.
 Learning isn't all the time fun and games.
 I want to go back to normal JavaScript, HTML and CSS but I really want to learn Node.js!
 Already have some nice projects in mind!

+### Day 7: August 26, 2019

+**Today's Progress**: I spent the whole day practicing promises and Asyncronous JavaScript.
+Also something like 2 hours was used to try to find an error in the code, which ended up being 'fata' instead of 'data'.

+**Thoughts**: First I didn't know what to expect of promises but I actually like them.
+They feel like they make sense.
+Can't wait to get to the doing parts of the tutorial so I can start also slowly building my own project.
+I could already do the HTML and CSS part of it, but I'm saving it for the days Node.js feels like eating cardboard. ;)